The Rawson Lake hike in Alberta's Peter Lougheed Provincial Park is one of a few…

 - The trail is very well marked with cairns.

 - This is black and grizzly bear country.
-Bring bear spray and read my tips on how to stay safe in bear country.
+Bring easily accessible bear spray in a holster and read my tips on how to stay safe in bear country.

 - Allow at least five hours so you have time to sit and ponder the beauty of the place over your lunch.